oracle/node-oracledb/INSTALL.md

   rows: [ { D: '24-Nov-2019 23:39' } ] }
 ```

-## <a name="installingoldvers"></a>  4.
+## <a name="installingoldvers"></a> <a name="installingv2"></a> <a name="installingv1"></a> 4.
 Installing Older Versions of Node-oracledb

-### <a name="installingv2"></a> 4.1 Installing node-oracledb 2.x and 3.x

-Pre-built node-oracledb 2 and 3 binaries are available for some platforms and
+Pre-built node-oracledb 3 and 4 binaries are available for some platforms and
 Node.js versions.
 Review the [release tags][41] for availability.
 You can
-compile the add-on for other platforms or Node.js versions.
+compile the add-on for other platforms or versions.

+The node-oracledb 4.2 installation steps are in the [version 4.2 INSTALL
+guide][66].

 The node-oracledb 3.1 installation steps are in the [version 3.1 INSTALL
 guide][55].

-The node-oracledb 3.0 installation steps are in the [version 3.0 INSTALL
-guide][54].

-The node-oracledb 2.x installation steps are in the [version 2.x INSTALL
-guide][52]

-To get an old add-on you must explicitly use its version when installing:
+To get an old add-on you must explicitly use its version when installing, for
+example:

 ```
-npm install oracledb@2.3.0
+npm install oracledb@4.2.0
 ```

 or your `package.json` could contain: